marian42/bilberry-hugo-theme/README.md

 - You want to display the full article without a _Continue reading_ link <br>
 In this case, set the option `noSummary: true` in the header area (Front Matter) of your `.md` file.

-### Disqus comments
-If you want to enable the functionality for your users to write comments below your articles, you can register for a free [Disqus](https://disqus.com) account.

-Just create a new site and copy your site's short name to the `config.toml` file at `disqusShortname`.

-You can manage and moderate the comments either on your website or at the disqus management panel.

 ### Responsive Design
 Bilberry is optimized for desktop and mobile devices (tablets and smartphones).